chloielam/MunMarketplace/frontend/TESTING.md

 ## Test Coverage

 The frontend has comprehensive unit tests covering all major components and functionality.
-The ProfilePage component alone has **31 tests** covering all profile features.
+The ProfilePage component has **31 tests** covering all profile features, and the LoginPage component has **14 tests** including the complete forgot password flow.

 ### Components (6 test files)
 1. `src/__tests__/App.test.jsx` - Main app component and routing